xenify-io/litepaper/README.md

 ## ◽️ Proof of Participation

-- Users will reap rewards based on their active engagement and contribution to the ecosystem, endorsing a fair and merit-based reward system.
+- Users will earn rewards proportionate to their active engagement and contributions within the ecosystem, fostering a merit-based reward system that promotes fairness and inclusivity for all participants.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)